almaan/stereoscope/README.md

 ### 2. Prepare Data

 #### 2.1 Subsample Single Cell Data
 We will subsample the single cell data, this is not a requirement, but it allows us to run the analysis a bit faster.
-We will do this in two steps, first we'll create a modified loom-file where we have added a new column joining the ''Cluster'' and ''Class'' labels together, this adds some interpretability to the cluster labels.
-Enter the following in the
-terminal:
+First we will create a modified loom-file where we have added a new column joining the ''Cluster'' and ''Class'' labels together, this adds some interpretability to our labels compared to just using cluster indices.
+Enter the following in the terminal:

 ```console
 foo@bar:~$ ../../preprocess/hippocampus/create-mod-loom.py l1_hippocampus.loom .
 successfully created modifed loom-file >> mod_l1_hippocampus.loom
 ```
-Next we subsample out dataset, using a lower bound and upper bound (See Methods) of 25 repsectively 250 cells per celltype.
-Do this by entering the following into the terminal:
+Next we subsample out dataset, using a lower and upper bound (See Methods) of 25 repsectively 250 cells per celltype.
+Do this by entering:

 ```console
 foo@bar:~$ ../../preprocess/hippocampus/subsample-data.py -lf mod_l1_hippocampus.loom -o ../curated -lb 25 -ub 250 -cn